HannanJaved/HannanJaved/README.md

 </div>

-- Finetuning and Evaluation for Small Language Models (upto 8B params)
+- Post-Trainining (SFT + RL) and Evaluation for Language Models
-- Finding optimal dataset mixtures for the annealing phase of pretraining for LLMs using synetune
+- Finding optimal dataset mixtures for pretraining Language Models using HPO (from synetune library)
 - Exploring ways to expand my master thesis (Fairness in Recommendations using Graph Neural Networks)

 Open to collaboration and discussion on any of these topics! 😃